Practitioner Guide

 The full mechanics of certificate pricing, quarterly minimum holdings, the buyback facility, and the design choices that separate CBAM certificates from EU ETS allowances

 It is a centralised EU-level database operated by the Commission.
 It is separate from the EU ETS Registry and separate from national customs systems, but fully integrated with both.
-It has been live in transitional form since October 2023 for report submission.
-Its full definitive functionality, including certificate purchase and surrender, went live on 1 January 2026.

 The Registry is organised into functional modules.
 The Authorisation Management Module, or AMM, handles declarant applications, NCA reviews, status updates, and revocations.
 The Certificate Management module is where certificates are purchased, held, tracked, and bought back.
 The Declaration and Surrender module is where the annual CBAM declaration is submitted and where the corresponding certificates are cancelled.
 The Data Reconciliation for Monitoring and Control module, DRMC, is the auditor in the background.
 It cross-references customs import data against CBAM declarations to catch discrepancies, circumvention, and data-quality issues.